Final Fantasy XIV: Dawntrail: Release and patch history

-Early access to Dawntrail began on June 28, 2024 for players who pre-ordered the game with the full release on July 2.
+Early access to Dawntrail began on June 28, 2024, for players who pre-ordered the game with the full release on July 2.
 To promote the expansion, Square Enix created a parody tourism website, TourTural.com, that depicts activities and locations within the game as part of a travel brochure.
 Rhys Darby starred in commercials filmed for the website as the new Interim Deputy Director of 'Turalism' tasked with promoting a vacation to Tural.

-Square Enix commemorated the release of Dawntrail in several cities worldwide.
+Dawntrail was released on July 2, 2024.
+Square Enix promoted its release in several cities worldwide.
 A replica of an 'Aetheryte' was installed at King's Cross in London, while murals featuring various characters were painted in Los Angeles, Melbourne, and Sydney.

 In August 2025 at Gamescom, Square Enix and Capcom revealed crossover events between Final Fantasy XIV and Monster Hunter Wilds, similar to during Stormblood when Monster Hunter: World had its own collaboration.
-On Final Fantasy XIV's side, players will be able to tackle the monster Guardian Arkveld and acquire cosmetics including a Seikret mount.
+On Final Fantasy XIV's side, players can confront the monster Guardian Arkveld and acquire cosmetic rewards including a Seikret mount.